SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 ??? abstract "AWS Root ConsoleLogin"

     Detects a login with a root account on AWS portal.
 It is a best practice to avoid root account usage for daily tasks and to create an IAM admin user.

     - **Effort:** intermediate

+??? abstract "AWS Route 53 Domain Transfer Attempt"

+    Detects when a request in success or failure is made to transfer a domain name to an other AWS account

+    - **Effort:** intermediate